tate8/AI-flashcards/README.md

-# 2022 Individual Programming Project
+# 2022 Individual Programming Project - AI Flashcards
 ## Description
 An educational website for young kids studying basic vocabulary.
 Simply draw a picture of the word on the front on the flashcard, and ROBOT will let you know if you drew the right picture!